derivativeoflog7/derivativeoflog7.github.io/_posts/2025-10-22-enabling-s3-sleep-on-a-zen-2-lenovo-ideapad-flex-5.markdown

 However, I was sure that this laptop did in fact support S3 sleep under the hood for two reasons: first, the old laptop, which had the exact same CPU, supported it without any issues; second, the [changelog](https://download.lenovo.com/consumer/mobiles/jccn43ww.txt) for the firmware specifically mentions things about S3.

 I tried for a while various methods to enter the advanced settings in the setup utility, but none of the many methods I found worked (the methods vary widely even between different Lenovo laptops), so I decided to look for alternatives.
-The solution came in form of [this Reddit post](https://www.reddit.com/r/Lenovo/comments/id0457/guide_to_reenable_undervolting_after_latest_bios/).
+The solution came in form of [this Reddit post](https://www.reddit.com/r/Lenovo/comments/id0457/guide_to_reenable_undervolting_after_latest_bios/) that I adapted for my situation.

 # Warning, warning, warning!
-This is a very risky process!
-Modifying EFI variables can easily brick your computer.
-If you don't want to take any risks, and you don't have a way to fix a potential brick, please do not follow this procedure.
+This is a risky process!
+Modifying EFI variables can brick your computer.
+If you don't want to take any risks, or you don't have a way to fix a potential brick, please do not follow this procedure.
 And especially do not, under any circumstances, for any reason, blindly edit any section of any EFI variable.
-It's also entirely possible that trying to enable S3 sleep this way may result in a brick on computers that simply don't support it at all. **I am not responsible for any bricks!**
+It's also in the realm of possibility that trying to enable S3 sleep this way may result in a brick on computers that simply don't support it at all. **I am not responsible for any bricks!**

 Additional note about hardware support: especially as time goes on, new hardware may not support S3 sleep properly or at all (be it newer architectures, or expansion cards).
 Even if you manage to enable it, make sure to test if it actually works and your PC functions correctly after waking up.